 Canon firmware issues

-A faulty update may corrupt your camera and the SD card.
-Use data recovery software to restore your data, back it up, then attempt to fix it.
+Your camera or SD card may become compromised due to a faulty update.
+In such a case, use data recovery software to restore your data, back it up, then attempt to fix it.

 Virus attacks